bitcoin-sv/bdk/documentation/docs/architecture.md

 modified by any module.

+It configures with `-DBDK_BUILD_CORE=OFF -DBDK_BUILD_WASM=ON` under the Emscripten toolchain rather than as part of the default native build, and that same root block adds `test/types` alongside the module directory.

+Build inputs, tests and publishing are three separate places:

+- `module/typesbdk/wasm/` holds the build inputs and the eight committed artifacts, and its `CMakeLists.txt` defines **targets only**;
+- `test/types/` owns **every** CTest registration for the module, mirroring what `test/golang` and `test/rust` do for the other two bindings.
+It defines no build target, so the wasm `ALL` target and the shipped artifact bytes cannot be perturbed by test code.
+It is added from the root `if(BDK_BUILD_WASM)` block, never from `test/CMakeLists.txt` (native-only, and it requires `Boost::unit_test_framework`);
-It configures with `-DBDK_BUILD_CORE=OFF -DBDK_BUILD_WASM=ON` under the Emscripten toolchain rather than as part of the default native build. `wasm/build.sh` is a facility script that automates the clean configure/build/validate commands — a standalone libsecp256k1 test run and real positive/negative transaction vectors — and makes no version decisions of its own.
-The bitcoin-sv commit, the Boost 1.85.0 package and the Emscripten 4.0.23 SDK are pinned by the environment (CI, or the developer's local install), not by the script; reproducibility of the eight committed artifacts is owned by CI, which regenerates them under the pinned environment and fails if the tracked bytes drift.
-See `module/typesbdk/examples/README.md` for the reproducible build, ABI, and native/WASM benchmark controls, and [Development Build](build.md) for the flags and the prebuilt Boost package.
+- `wasm/build.sh` is a facility script that automates the clean configure and build only.
+It runs no test — `ctest` in the build directory does that — and publishes nothing.
+It makes no version decisions of its own: the bitcoin-sv commit, the Boost 1.85.0 package and the Emscripten 4.0.23 SDK are pinned by the environment (CI, or the developer's local install).

+The eight committed artifacts are a **refreshed-on-demand convenience**, not a build-reproducibility
+contract: `cmake --build build-wasm --target bdk_wasm_install_insource` is the only thing that writes them, and only the CI commit path (a `build_bdk.yaml` dispatch with `commit-wasm-artifacts` ticked) invokes it.
+This matches how `module/gobdk/bdkcgo/libGoBDK_*.a` is handled.
+Pull requests no longer byte-compare the tracked artifacts against a fresh pinned build, and nothing reports the
+difference: drift between a source change and the next refresh is expected and allowed, so a pull request that touches wasm sources does not have to carry regenerated binaries.

+See `module/typesbdk/wasm/README.md` for the directory layout, `test/types/README.md` for the twelve CTest entries and the toolchain-free node runner, `module/typesbdk/examples/README.md` for the ABI and the native/WASM benchmark controls, and [Development Build](build.md) for the flags and the prebuilt Boost package.